 This is the last thing you want!

-You just need structure, a guide, an instructor that is going to provide a full indoor cycling session that will really allow you dig deep and give it everything on the bike.
+You just need structure, a guide, and an instructor that is going to provide a full indoor cycling session that will really allow you to dig deep and give it everything on the bike.

 You can check out a full list of the best online cycling classes I actually find really awesome.

 But one that I really love and use all the time is Aaptiv.

 Aaptiv is an audio-based fitness app that provides a vast amount of incredible indoor cycling classes you can stream.